Following on from the last Blogpost "Pre-washing Yarns", we are now ready to start gathering the materials for our market bags.

 Then when you have all those items to hand we will be ready to start knitting!

-Previous Blogpost in this series: Market Bag Knit-along #1 - Pre-Washing Yarns
+Last Blogpost: Market Bag Knit-along #1 - Pre-Washing Yarns